armory/docs/content/en/borealis/ui/borealis-configuration-ui.md

    - Query Template
 - **Context**: Key/Value pair for the substitutable template variables in your query templates.

-Armory supports the following key/value pairs out of the box:
+Armory supports the following time related variables out of the box:

 - `armory.startTimeIso8601`
 - `armory.startTimeEpochSeconds`